joachimdalen/kopia-alternate-ui/README.md

 #### Option 2: Integrated authentication

 This application offers a simple credential management feature that you can use at your own risk.
 When a server responds with a `401` status code - a login window will appear.

+> [!CAUTION]
-These credentials are stored in the browser session under the key `kopia-alt-ui-auth` in clear text.
+> These credentials are stored in the browser session under the key `kopia-alt-ui-auth` in clear text.
 When switching between instances we lookup credentials in this storage and apply it to the request.

 **NOTE:** Remember to remove the `WWW-Authenticate` in your Nginx configuration for this feature to work properly.